Chipping Norton School

 Chipping Norton School is a mixed secondary school with academy status located in Chipping Norton, Oxfordshire, United Kingdom.
 It is attended by 1000 students, with 200 in Sixth Form.
 It has no specific religious denomination and is a non-boarding, Arts and Science college.
 The school joined the River Learning Trust, a multi-academy trust on 1 March 2017.

-The current head teacher is Barry Doherty, who replaced Simon Duffy from September 2018.
+The current head teacher is Bertram Richter, who replaced Barry Doherty in September 2025.

 New Science Block, 2011

 The School extended to include a new 3-floor Science Block in 2011.
 It is next to the town's Leisure Centre and replaced a car park which used to be there.

 The building of the new Science Block also came with the building of a new entrance.

 Ofsted

-Chipping Norton School has had three full inspections carried out by Ofsted since 2012.
+Chipping Norton School has had four full inspections carried out by Ofsted since 2012.